Chad Aide Humanitaire

 In Libya

-The Sudanese refugee crisis in Libya is escalating rapidly, with over 180,000 Sudanese refugees now present in the country, fleeing conflict and instability in Sudan.
 The primary municipalities hosting these refugees include Alkufra, Ejdabia, Benghazi, and Tripoli.
 In Alkufra, a largely desertic and sparsely populated area in southeastern Libya, more than 30,000 Sudanese refugees have arrived, with over 250 individuals crossing the border daily between January and May 2024.
 According to the REACH Rapid Needs Assessment conducted in Alkufra in June 2024, refugees are facing severe challenges, particularly in terms of shelter, with many living in makeshift or unfinished structures.
-Access to healthcare is critically insufficient—28% of households reported health issues, but half of them were unable to obtain care due to long wait times, high costs, and unavailability of services.
-Food security is also fragile, with 75% of households experiencing hunger and 26% having poor food consumption scores.
+Access to healthcare is critically insufficient: 28% of households reported health issues, but half of them were unable to obtain care due to long wait times, high costs, and unavailability of services.
+Food security is also fragile, with 75% of households experiencing hunger.
 Additionally, many of the arrivals are families, including unaccompanied children, and access to education for children is hindered by the lack of civil documentation, which has often been lost during their displacement.
 Urgent humanitarian intervention is needed to reinforce the protective environment and provide shelter, healthcare, food, sanitation, and education to address the growing needs of this vulnerable population.

 Although Alkufra serves as the main entry point for Sudanese refugees, currently hosting over 30,000 individuals, international actors face significant access restrictions imposed by local authorities.
 However, Acted has developed a network of local CSOs in Alkufra, which could be mobilized to enhance assistance efforts.
 Acted also has extensive experience in protection monitoring and helpline services in eastern Libya and aims to extend its programming to Alkufra and Ejdabia.
 Social cohesion and conflict sensitivity will be central to the protection efforts, with plans to establish referral pathways and monitor evolving protection needs.
 While cash interventions for migrants and refugees face administrative hurdles, Acted intends to offer cash-for-health assistance through a health card mechanism.
 With its expertise in child protection and education, Acted is poised to expand its support to Sudanese schools in Benghazi, Libyan schools accommodating Sudanese students, and informal clubs for children unable to access formal education.
 Additionally, quick impact projects aimed at rehabilitating public infrastructure could help strengthen basic services in areas heavily affected by the refugee influx.
 Acted is also committed to training and empowering local civil society to enhance the response to the Sudanese refugee crisis.